yajuvendrasinh/capstone_projects/README.md

 Please refere to M2 Capstone.ipynb

-Note: I have used Plotly becausse of its interactiveness and it not viible on github.
+Note: I have used Plotly becausse of its interactiveness and it is not visible on github.